 Honestly, I love the thing so much that I may as well have titled this post “Ode to Cardinal Gates Patio Door Guardian”.
 I know…super cheesy, but I’m being totally genuine because I bought it with my own money, the folks over at Cardinal Gates did not send me one for free, and they are not paying me to tell you this… I just love it that much, they make such a high quality product!

 Since moving in about five months ago, our patio door has been secured by the standard, super hideous, sawed-off broom handle.
 This was not only an eyesore, but my kids would frequently walk off with it or brandish it as a weapon (no joke, it was driving me crazy and kids were getting hurt on a regular basis with it).
-I would literally spend several minutes a day looking for the dang thing because I’m pretty obsessive about securing our home, and of course, the fact that we don’t have a fenced in back-yard yet I get nervous about little ones running off and getting hit by a car or kidnapped.
+I would literally spend several minutes a day looking for the dang thing because I’m pretty obsessive about securing our home, and of course, the fact that we don’t have a fenced in back-yard yet I get nervous about little ones running off and getting harmed.

 After kissing what seemed like the millionth, broomstick handle caused, boo boo I finally had had enough and decided to do a search to see what I could find that would solve the ever growing list of problems that arose from using the broom handle…and I came across the Cardinal Gates Patio Door Guardian…Hallelujah!!!